 Child support is varied based on the state in which it is being requested and the role that the law has set up for each parent in these cases.
 The basic definition, however, of this type of support is relatively similarly throughout all regions and states.
 Child support in Oregon, like most if not all other states, refers to the financial paid to the custodial parent of a child by the non-custodial parent.
 Though each state, as aforementioned, has different rules and regulations on how this is to occur and the terms by which a parent will have to make payment, the amount of the support is usually set in a must meet minimum amount.
 This is the least amount of payment that can be paid by the non-custodial parent to the custodial parent.

 Child support in Oregon, again like many states, has a breakdown or differentiation between the types of support that are available for children.
 Among the most popular that you may encounter if dealing a case of child support in Oregon is basic support.
-Basic support is a term used to define financial payment that is used for the most basic of necessities.
+Basic support is a term used to define financial payment that is used for the most basic of necessities and not for puppies for sale in Pa.
 Basic child support can be thought of as anything that is needed for maintaining and caring for a child in their everyday activities.
 Basic child support in Oregon can be the finances needed for housing, clothing, food, and care.
 Most courts will have a minimum set amount of payment needed in order to meet this basic support need or will have this basic support calculated based off of incomes and ability to provide.

 Child support in Oregon also has a medical component as well.
 This payment is made in order that a child’s medical costs can be partially to fully cover in the correct way.
 Medical support is more likely in cases where there is a child with special needs or health concerns, however, it is not uncommon for medical support to be included in cases where a child does not have the proper health coverage or insurance to handle basic care.
 The cost of medical support in any state or region varies, as with basic support, depending on the income level of parents and the healthcare needs of the child him or herself.
 It should not be viewed as a consistent number to meet but one that can vary from situation to situation.